 Place some non-gel toothpaste on a soft cloth and rub the water ring until it disappears.
 Wipe away the toothpaste residue with a damp cloth and buff the wood surface with a soft, dry cloth.

-The baking soda may dull the finish slightly, so use some wood polish to bring back the shine.
+The baking soda may dull the finish slightly, so use wood polish to bring back the shine.

 Stickers or Glue Residue